Broccoli Pasta Recipe with Anchovy Breadcrumbs

-This broccoli pasta with anchovy breadcrumbs is a great way to get some more veggies into our diets, and it’s quick, easy, and delicious!
+This broccoli pasta recipe with anchovy breadcrumbs is a great way to incorporate more vegetables into our diets.
+The “secret” to this quick, easy, and delicious pasta dish is cutting baby bud broccoli florets into even smaller pieces for more flavor in every bite.

 Ingredient-Stretching Tip: If you have remaining anchovies, use them to make this lemon caper pasta with roasted garlic.

 Broccoli is a frequent side dish for many, myself included.
-When I make chicken, I often make broccoli.
+When I make chicken, I often pair it with broccoli.
 Same with fish.
-And I often prepare it the same way: sautéed with sliced garlic, a pinch of red pepper flakes, and a good amount of olive oil.
+And I usually prepare it the same way: sautéed with sliced garlic, a pinch of red pepper flakes, and a good amount of olive oil.

-On the other hand, I also love broccoli with pasta—especially when it has bits of anchovy and some toasted Panko breadcrumbs.
-With this broccoli pasta with anchovy breadcrumbs, the anchovies are added to the Panko instead of the broccoli, which I think imparts more flavor.
+On the other hand, I also love broccoli with pasta, especially when it’s topped with crispy bits of anchovy Panko breadcrumbs.
+In this broccoli pasta recipe with anchovy breadcrumbs, the anchovies are added to the Panko instead of the broccoli.
+So addictive!

-After making this broccoli pasta several times, I ultimately dropped in a couple of more anchovies—because, why not?—and I think it makes the pasta even better.
+After making this broccoli pasta several times, I ultimately added a couple of more anchovies to the breadcrumbs (why not), and I think it makes everything even better.
 If you love anchovies like I do—I’m always looking for ways to add them to recipes—you’ll probably want to do the same.

-Why You’ll Love This Broccoli Pasta with Anchovy Breadcrumbs
+Why You’ll Love This Broccoli Pasta Recipe with Anchovy Breadcrumbs

 Key Ingredients

-- Broccoli Florets: You can use fresh, but frozen is easier for most people.
-However, try to be selective with what you purchase, as not all frozen broccoli is created equal.
+- Baby Bud Broccoli Florets: You can use fresh broccoli, but frozen is often easier to work with.
 Buy the baby buds if you can find them, as they’re often more tender.
 Big chunks of broccoli (especially those with lots of stems attached) are too tough, in my opinion.
-Ultimately, the smaller, the better.

 - Panko Breadcrumbs: Don’t use ordinary breadcrumbs.
-Panko provides more crunch and a better texture.
+Panko provides a crunchier texture.

 - Anchovy Fillets: Don’t chicken out if you don’t like anchovies!
 Once they cook down in olive oil, they don’t taste fishy at all and are a must in this recipe.